Wonders of Nature

 A last day in Las Vegas brings the chance of rest and relaxation at the hotel, or perhaps a stroll along the famous strip to take in the jaw-dropping hotels.
 This evening, as a fitting finale to your stay, take to the skies on the optional night-time helicopter flight over the strip.

 Day 16: Overnight return flight to the UK

 Day 17: Arrive in the UK

-Arrive home, at the end of a truly spectacular, unforgettable western adventure.
+Arrive home, at the end of a wonderful adventure.

 Passports and visas